cloudify-cosmo/Cloudify-UI-Widget-boilerplate/README.md

 Should you need to change configuration in the future please remember to edit the *manager.json* file in the */conf* directory (not *dist/conf/manager.json*).
 After editing any of the configuration files you must re-run `grunt build` in order to refresh */dist* directory.

-This step concludes CWDE installation.
+This step concludes WDE installation.

 #### Running the Server